NBISweden/workshop-reproducible-research/docs/repres_project.md

 ## Option 1: your own project

 This is a great opportunity for you to try to implement these methods on one of your current projects.
-It is up to you what tools to include in making your project reproducible, but aim for at least including git and Conda.
+It is of course up to you what tools to include in making your research project reproducible, but aim for at least including git and Conda.

 !!! tip
     If your analysis project contains computationally intense steps it may be